Ahmed9R0/Ahmed9R0/README.md

 👋 Hi, I’m Ahmed Nasr Eldeen

-AI Transformation Consultant at Tata iQ | Specializing in Data-Driven Decision-Making for Financial Services
+AI Transformation Consultant | Specialist in Data Analytics, Business Analytics & Machine Learning

 🚀 About Me

-I’m a data analytics and business analytics professional with a strong foundation in machine learning.
-My expertise lies in transforming raw data into valuable insights that inform business strategy and operational improvements.
-With a proven track record of delivering end-to-end solutions—from data wrangling and exploratory analysis to predictive modeling and actionable reporting—I thrive in environments where data drives growth.
-I’m passionate about turning business questions into data problems and leveraging ML techniques to unlock strategic value.
+I’m a seasoned data and business analytics professional with extensive hands-on experience in machine learning.
+I specialize in transforming raw data into strategic insights, building predictive models that drive decision-making, and enabling innovation through data.
+With a strong foundation in statistics, finance, and advanced analytics, I deliver scalable solutions that create real business impact.

 🏆 Certifications